- How long has the Union College Nursing Program been around?

 - Once enrolled, are there any additional fees for the nursing program

-- Does your program participate in the nursing honor society, Sigma Theta Tau?
+- Does your program participate in the international nursing honor society, Sigma Theta Tau?

 Yes, nursing majors can be invited to join Union's chapter of this society, Nu Rho.